 Perry was asking for advice the other day on how to run with a backpack, so I thought I'd make a bloggle out of his question.

-Running with a backpack is one of the few topics on which I consider myself an expert (others include joggling, pasta-making and pasta-consumption).
-Back when I was running twice a day, 90 percent of the miles were done toting a backpack.
-And over the last few years, most of my mileage has been joggling with a backpack.
+Running with a backpack is one of the few topics on which I consider myself an absolute expert (others include joggling, pasta-making and pasta consumption).
+Back when I was running twice a day, I did 90 percent of those miles toting a backpack.
+And over the last few years, most of my running mileage has been joggling with a backpack.

 How do you run with a backpack without it being a miserable, uncomfortable experience?
 Just follow these easy steps:

-1) Pick a backpack that is lightweight and has narrow soft shoulder straps.
-The fewer compartments, straps and buckles the better.
+1) Pick a backpack that is lightweight and has narrow, soft shoulder straps.
+The fewer compartments, straps, flaps and buckles the better.
 I use a Reebok pack similar to the one pictured above.

 3) Tighten the shoulder straps enough so the pack sits snugly on your back, but not so tight that it feels restrictive for arm movement (especially if you're going to be joggling).